What Trump Has Done With Medicare So Far

 Sign up

-Although it's still early into his second term, Trump has made several notable changes to Medicare.
+Although it's still early into his second term, Trump has made several notable changes to Medicare, which could impact the financial stability of millions of Americans.
 (A separate story looks at what Trump has done with Social Security so far).

 One of Kennedy's first major actions as the head of HHS included terminating about 10,000 full-time workers.
 The HHS also announced it would streamline operations by consolidating 28 divisions within HHS to 15 and create a new division to be called the Administration for a Healthy America, or AHA.
 The Centers for Medicare and Medicaid will decrease its workforce by approximately 300 employees.

-Dr. Oz's nomination has been advanced to the full Senate for a vote.
-The Senate Finance Committee voted along party lines to send his nomination forward.
-However, Oz has already proposed a vision for Medicare that would increase private-sector involvement in the form of Medicare Advantage plans.
+Dr. Oz has been confirmed by the U.S. Senate to lead the Centers for Medicare and Medicaid Services.
+His confirmation took place on April 3, 2025, with a party-line vote of 53-45.
+Oz has already proposed a vision for Medicare that would increase private-sector involvement in the form of Medicare Advantage plans.

 Read: Trump Picks Dr. Oz as Head of Medicare and Medicaid